EXIST is a support programme of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).

 2016 Support lump sum for universities

-2019 EXIST potentials - application phase
+2019 EXIST potentials - application and project phase

 Universities cooperating with partners from the fields of science, business and politics could apply.
 These regional networks were to lay the prerequisites for motivating, training and assisting entrepreneurial personalities and a suitable offer was to be developed for students, staff and graduates.
 A jury chose five model regions from 200 applicants.